caylent-solutions/terraform-modules/docs/terraform-module-policies.md

 3. **Limited .tf Files**
    - Only `main.tf`, `variables.tf`, `outputs.tf`, `versions.tf`, and `locals.tf` are allowed in the root directory

+4. **Resource Naming**
+   - Resource names cannot be dynamically generated
+   - Resource names must come from variables or variable defaults
+   - No interpolation or functions are allowed in resource names

+5. **Module Sources**
+   - No local module sources are allowed (no relative or absolute paths)
+   - All module sources must have version constraints
+   - External module sources (non-Caylent) must use pinned version constraints (exact version)
+   - Caylent module sources may use fuzzy version constraints for minor and patch updates

 ### Testing Policies